Public Notices

 Highly Capable

 The Washington Legislature passed a bill mandating that all schools must provide a Highly Capable Program for students who qualify.
 Waitsburg parents, students, teachers, and community members knowledgeable of a student’s abilities may nominate individual students to be considered for our program.
 If you think your child would qualify for the Highly Capable Program (testing in the 90th percentile or above), you may nominate him/her for the program.
-Nomination forms are available by request in our school office or you may contact Superintendent David Woods at 509-337-6301 ext.
+Nomination forms are available by request in our school office or you may contact Interim Superintendent Dr. Carol Clarke at 509-337-6301 ext.
 1104.

 Homeless Students